Iftahh/js13/README.md

-js13
+The Unlucky King
 ====

-my attempt at making a javascript game under 13kb total size (for js13 contest)
+platform game under 13kb total size (for js13 contest)

+all further progress will be on the gh-pages